nickbattle/vdmj/README.md

 VDMJ provides basic tool support for the VDM-SL, VDM++ and VDM-RT specification languages, written in Java.
 It includes a parser, a type checker, an interpreter (with arbitrary precision arithmetic), a debugger, a proof obligation generator and a combinatorial test generator with coverage recording, as well as JUnit support for automatic testing.

-VDMJ is a command line tool, but it is used by the Overture project, which adds a graphical Eclipse IDE interface (see screen shots).
+VDMJ is a command line tool, but it is used by the Overture project, which adds a graphical Eclipse IDE interface (see screen shots below).

 ###Features